 Private Tour to Petra

-Hidden in a mountainous ridge north of the Red Sea, the legendary city of Petra is Jordan’s most spectacular archaeological site and tour destination.
-This ‘Rose Red City’ was established by the Nabatean and flourished also in the Roman and Byzantine periods.
-Today, its grand tomb facades carved in the colorful sandstone attract millions of tourists from all over the globe.
+Nestled within a mountainous ridge to the north of the Red Sea, the fabled city of Petra stands as Jordan’s most spectacular archaeological site and top tour destination.
+Founded by the Nabateans, this city flourished in the Roman and Byzantine period, and today its splendid remains attract millions of visitors from all over the world.

 Around two millennia ago the Nabatean nomadic tribe discovered the lucrative potential of incense and spices trade.
 They successfully navigated through the vast Saudi Arabian Peninsula with caravans of camels loaded with exotic goods and amassing considerable wealth.
 Their opulence found expression in the showy tomb facades meticulously carved in the colored sandstone around their capital, Petra.
 Unfortunately, their period of fortune waned in the 1st century CE when the Romans gained control over the trade routes, and annexed Petra and the Nabateans.
 Petra continued to flourish under Roman and Byzantine rule but was eventually abandoned and later even its location forgotten.
 Rediscovered in 1812, Petra has since attracted countless adventurers, scholars, and travelers.